JostMK/Uni-Algorithm-Engineering/exercise-4/README.txt

 While using ~9GB, which roughly aligns with my estimate of needing 13 bytes per character in the original text + 8 bytes per article.
 This would mean for the full dataset it would need around 80GB of RAM.

+NOTE:
-Iterative sorting method takes way too long, probably a logic error on my part, because I see a lot of CPU idle time. .-.
+Iterative sorting method takes way too long, probably a memory usage error on my part, because I see a lot of CPU idle time. .-.
+Benchmarking the different steps of the algorithm, it already needs a whole minute for the initial iteration where only the first character is compared.
+However testing it on only a few articles (10) as well as on my 'banana' test file it works...

 # Query
 For 'Stuttgart' the suffix array nicely out-performs the naive search with 1ms against 90-100ms.